Updated: April 2022

 As for the language used by Alexa to provide the information, it is very natural.
 In addition, Alexa has a certain naturalness and expressiveness, with popular expressions that give her a certain humanity and warmth in her speech, thus distinguishing her from other virtual assistants.

-A negative aspect of interacting with Alexa, at least in the applications for IOS and Android, is that the only way to consult with Alexa is through voice commands.
+A negative aspect of the interaction with Alexa, at least in the applications for IOS and Android, is that the only way to make inquiries with Alexa is through voice commands.
 Alexa does not have an alternative in these applications that allows you to communicate with her through the use of the keyboard.
-What he does do is show his answer in writing, as when he is asked "Who is Jordi Hurtado?" or "How high is Everest?", but it depends on where the user is in the application.
+What he does do is show his answer in writing, such as when he is asked "Who is Jordi Hurtado?" or "How tall is Everest?"

-In relation to the response time, two types must be differentiated.
-On the one hand, the response time when interacting in the application with the menu and tabs, and on the other, the time Alexa takes to react to what is required through verbal commands.
+In relation to the response time, it is quite fast both in the movement through the app and in the response after making a voice order.
+Two types must be distinguished.
+On the one hand, the response time when interacting in the application with the menu and tabs, and on the other, the time that Alexa spends reacting to what is required through verbal commands.
 Regarding the first, it is practically instantaneous, only being slowed down when loading the configuration options.
-For its part, Alexa responds practically at the moment when an action is requested.
+For its part, Alexa responds almost instantly when asked for an action.